Crisis of confidence stifles China's economic recovery

 The private sector is bearing the brunt of this economic slowdown.

-But already high economic imbalances are causing headaches for the ruling Communist Party as it readies for a once-in-five-years congress this autumn, where President Xi Jinping is expected to secure a precedent-breaking third leadership term.
+But already high economic imbalances are causing headaches for the ruling Communist Party as it gets ready for a once-in-five-years congress this autumn, where President Xi Jinping is expected to secure a precedent-breaking third leadership term.

-Hundreds of millions of Chinese in dozens of cities faced various Covid restrictions this year, culminating with the full April-May lockdown of Shanghai.
-A wide range of businesses shut their doors as well, sometimes right after being allowed to reopen, as authorities play Covid whack-a-mole.
+Hundreds of millions of Chinese in dozens of cities faced various Covid-19 restrictions this year, culminating with the full April-May lockdown of Shanghai.
+A wide range of businesses shut their doors as well, sometimes right after being allowed to reopen, as the authorities played Covid-19 whack-a-mole.

-Shanghai-based Martin Wawra, CEO of the Mobility division of Voith Turbo, a German commercial vehicle parts maker, said he needs to lay off workers to break even as the trucking industry "is suffering a lot" from Covid-induced logistical bottlenecks.
+Shanghai-based Martin Wawra, chief executive of the mobility division of Voith Turbo, a German commercial vehicle parts maker, said he needs to lay off workers to break even as the trucking industry "is suffering a lot" from Covid-19-induced logistical bottlenecks.

 Private firms also worry about an evolving property crisis, rising borrowing costs in key export markets, heightened geopolitical tensions, and a sweeping crackdown on the technology and private education sectors.

-"China is facing a crisis of confidence," said Rob Subbaraman, Nomura's head of global macro research.
+"China is facing a crisis of confidence," said Nomura's head of global macro research, Mr Rob Subbaraman.

-"Households are reluctant to spend over fears of renewed lockdowns, potential homebuyers have lost confidence in participating in presales from financially-strapped developers, and private business are holding back on new investments given the darkening consumption and export outlook."
+"Households are reluctant to spend over fears of renewed lockdowns, potential home buyers have lost confidence in participating in pre-sales from financially strapped developers, and private business are holding back on new investments given the darkening consumption and export outlook," he added.

-Many economists and investors link the economic malaise to signature Xi policies, from zero-Covid to the regulatory crackdown against "barbaric" growth in tech, education, and other sectors.
+Many economists and investors link the economic malaise to signature Xi policies, from zero-Covid-19 to the regulatory crackdown against "barbaric" growth in tech, education and other sectors.

 The self-feeding private sector pessimism is fuelling calls from some prominent Chinese economists for the state to back off.